DylanD71/Python-Project/README.md

 # Python-Project
-Creating scripts with functions using Python
+Creating scripts with functions using Python programming language